Travel Insurance, Do I Need It?

 - Always declare pre-existing medical conditions – Be honest in your application.
 Not declaring pre-existing conditions (including pregnancy) could void your policy and leave you significantly out-of-pocket.

-- Consider paying more to insure valuables – Carefully check how much the policy pays out for loss of cash, luggage, jewelry or electronics such as laptops, cameras, and phones.
+- Consider paying more to insure valuables – Carefully check how much the policy pays out for loss of cash, luggage, jewellery or electronics such as laptops, cameras, and phones.
 It can be worth paying a little extra for higher cover to fully insure your valuables.

 - Multi-trip policies – if you are travelling more than once a year, a multi-trip (annual) policy may work out cheaper than buying separate policies for each trip.